Adrienne Maloof: Career

 After working in the marketing and promotions department of the Maloof family's liquor and wine business, her role grew to encompass the interests of all Maloof Companies and she has continued to control much of the Maloof Companies' marketing operations for more than twenty years.
 She is also involved in setting customer service standards for all Maloof Companies, including brother George Jr.'s Palms Casino Resort in Las Vegas, and she has produced many of Maloof Productions' projects, including the 2005 horror film Feast.

 She was a cast member for the first three seasons of Bravo's The Real Housewives of Beverly Hills, part of the network's Real Housewives series, alongside Kim and Kyle Richards, Camille Grammer, Lisa Vanderpump, Brandi Glanville, and Taylor Armstrong.
 On March 4, 2013, Maloof announced she would be leaving the TV series, but has made guest appearances in the series' fifth, sixth, eighth, and tenth season.

 In December 2011, she released Adrienne Maloof by Charles Jourdan, a small shoe collection produced by Charles Jourdan.

 Philanthropy

 Outside of work, Maloof dedicates much of her time to philanthropy.
 She has supported numerous charities, including School On Wheels, Good News Foundation, and Camp Kindness program with the Sacramento SPCA.
-In 2019, Maloof was working with Congress to prevent school shootings.

 Personal life

 On May 2, 2002, she married otolaryngologist Paul Nassif, who specializes in facial surgery—specifically rhinoplasty.
-The couple have three sons.
+The couple have three sons, including one set of twins.
 They resided in Beverly Park, a gated community in Los Angeles.
 Nassif filed for separation from her on July 30, 2012.
 The papers, filed in Los Angeles Superior Court, cited irreconcilable differences as the reason for the separation.
 On November 8, 2012, their divorce was settled.

 On January 22, 2013, Maloof confirmed that she was formally dating Sean Stewart—son of British rocker Rod Stewart.
 Maloof rented Tom Gores' house in Mulholland Estates in 2012, and it was purchased by Christina Aguilera in 2013.